felt/tippecanoe/README.md

  * `-ah` or `--hilbert`: Put features in Hilbert Curve order instead of the usual Z-Order.
 This improves the odds that spatially adjacent features will be sequentially adjacent, and should improve density calculations and spatial coalescing.
 It should be the default eventually.
  * `--order-by=`_attribute_: Order features by the specified _attribute_, in alphabetical or numerical order.
 Multiple `--order-by` and `--order-descending-by` options may be specified, the first being the primary sort key.
  * `--order-descending-by=`_attribute_: Order features by the specified _attribute_, in reverse alphabetical or numerical order.
 Multiple `--order-by` and `--order-descending-by` options may be specified, the first being the primary sort key.
+ * `--order-smallest-first`: Order features so the smallest geometry comes first in each tile.
+Multiple `--order-by` and `--order-descending-by` options may be specified, the first being the primary sort key.
+ * `--order-largest-first`: Order features so the largest geometry comes first in each tile.
+Multiple `--order-by` and `--order-descending-by` options may be specified, the first being the primary sort key.

 ### Adding calculated attributes